aragon/developer-portal/docs/osx/03-reference-guide/03-reference-guide/framework/plugin/setup/PluginSetupProcessor.md

 | **Output**    |                                                           |
 | `permissions` | `struct PermissionLib.MultiTargetPermission[]`            | The list of multi-targeted permission operations to be applied to the uninstalling DAO. |

-_The list of `_params.setupPayload.currentHelpers` has to be specified in the same order as they were returned from previous setups preparation steps (the latest `prepareInstallation` or `prepareUpdate` step that has happend) on which the uninstallation was prepared for._
+_The list of `_params.setupPayload.currentHelpers` has to be specified in the same order as they were returned from previous setups preparation steps (the latest `prepareInstallation` or `prepareUpdate` step that has happened) on which the uninstallation was prepared for._

 ### external function applyUninstallation